Dec. 18, 2007— -- Singer Kylie Minogue beat breast cancer and her career is taking off again, but she may be planning another role soon -- as a mom.

 Reagan remains active in politics, particularly as they relate to stem cell research.
 Beginning in 2004, she favored a progressive approach to funding research into stem cell use.
 She urged President Bush to support federally funded embryonic stem cell research in the hope that this science could lead to a cure for Alzheimer's disease, from which her husband, former President Ronald Reagan, suffered.

 The first woman to serve on the Supreme Court, Sandra Day O'Connor has never shied away from tough assignments.
 In the fall of 1988, when she was 58 years old, O'Connor was diagnosed with breast cancer.
 The day before her surgery she fulfilled a speaking engagement at Washington and Lee University.
-After undergoing a mastectomy, she was back on the bench 10 days later -- without missing an oral argument.
+After undergoing a mastectomy, she was back on the bench 10 days later --

 In her first year on the court, O'Connor received more than 60,000 letters from the public, more than any other justice in history.